 It is a full-fledged government.
 It can take any decision in policymaking and other important issues.
 In India, the interim government came into power with India’s independence from 15 August 1947 till March 1952.

-When no party is able to form government in the majority in union or state, then two or more political parties with common goals and aspirations ally and form a coalition government.
+When no party is able to form a majority government in the Union or in a state, then two or more political parties with common goals and aspirations ally and form a coalition government.
 For example, in the state of Maharashtra in 2019.

 Lame Duck Session

-When the houses of parliament that are Rajya Sabha and Lok Sabha finally disagree over the passing of a bill in which they enjoy equal legislative jurisdiction, it is called a deadlock between the two houses of parliament.
-In such a situation, the President summons for the joint session to remove the dead lock.
+When the Houses of parliament, that are Rajya Sabha and Lok Sabha, finally disagree over the passing of a Bill in which they enjoy equal legislative jurisdiction, it is called a deadlock between the two Houses of parliament.
+In such a situation, the President summons a joint session to remove the deadlock.